Data management#

 Data storage#

-It is assumed that most data are now stored digitally.
+We assume that most data are now stored digitally.

 Short term storage, for use in analysis, might use any format that is suitable for the analysis task.
 However, most analysis tools should support reading data directly from safe long term storage, including databases.